 Our programs are open to anyone, students and non-students, aged 18-24 years old.
 Anyone within this age range who meets our essential eligibility requirements may apply.

 The majority of students come from North America (USA and Canada).
 Students regularly join us from Australia, Belgium, France, Germany, Ireland, The Netherlands, New Zealand, Spain, Switzerland and the United Kingdom.
-We have also had students from Bermuda, Brazil, Colombia, Hong Kong, Japan, Latvia, Mexico, Nigeria, Norway, Portugal, South Africa and South Korea.
+We have also had students from Bermuda, Brazil, China, Colombia, Costa Rica, Guatemala, Hong Kong, Japan, Latvia, Mexico, Nigeria, Norway, Portugal, Puerto Rico, South Africa and South Korea.
 We enjoy having students from other countries and encourage you to join us.

 Our programs average 60% female students, 40% male students.
 Perhaps young women are more adventurous than men, or more organised?
 Regardless, we find that our programs have a fantastic group dynamic as our alumni attest.